ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 specializing in each of these functions and capable of contributing to many.
 The goal of a highly functioning team is to fully utilize each individual's effort and together maximize their collective output.

+The Core Team records only "quality effort hours" for the role they are tracking time against.
+Self-reporting is used, tracked within collaboration tools and peer-checked by Team Members to ensure the effort matches expected quality for the period.

 Development Cycles*
 ===================